FreakyJay1/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion is added and in it is rm -rf /tmp/my_first_directory/ 10-back is added and in it is cd -
-11-lists is added and in it is ls -al . .. /boot
+11-lists is added and in it is ls -al . .. /boot 12-file_type is added and in it is /tmp/iamafile